Choosing a Funeral Home

 Embalming and Other Preparation

-Hair Care -- Bet you thought this would be included in the heading above, didn't you?
-Sometimes it is and sometimes it's a seperate charge and can vary widely from a low of $25 to a high of $200.
+Bet you thought this would be included in the heading above, didn’t you?
+Sometimes it is and sometimes it’s a separate charge and can vary widely from a low of $25 to a high of $200.

-Collection of Remains -- Sometimes included under the heading of Vehicles or Automotive Equipment and Other Charges, this is the transfer of the body from the place of death to the funeral home, and yes ... one might consider the industry could at least include this under their non-declineable fees, but they don't.
+Sometimes included under the heading of Vehicles or Automotive Equipment and Other Charges, this is the transfer of the body from the place of death to the funeral home, and yes… one might consider the industry could at least include this under their non-declinable fees, but they don’t.
 Further, many charge extra for an additional attendant to remove the body from home.
 Fees range widely with location, but average from $100 to $350.

 NOTE: Don’t be surprised if you are also charged for the ‘use of coach for local transport’ under the Automotive Equipment section, and this can range from $100 to $200, plus a mileage fee if beyond 25 miles or so.